The Center for Study of Chronic Illness and Disability (CCID)

 - Ali Weinstein, Center for the Study of Chronic Illness and Disability, was elected vice chair of the Health Research Council of the American Psychological Association.

-Lynn Gerber will present the The Forty-Fifth Walter J. Zeiter Lecture.
-The Lecture and Awards Ceremony is being held on Saturday, October 5th at the AAPM&R's annual assembly at the National Harbor, Maryland.
+- Lynn Gerber presented the The Forty-Fifth Walter J. Zeiter Lecture.
+The Lecture and Awards Ceremony was held on Saturday, October 5th at the AAPM&R's annual assembly at the National Harbor, Maryland.

 - Sam Gelman: The Office of Scholarship, Creative Activities, and Research (OSCAR) awarded the OSCAR to Mr. Gelman for his project titled, Tracking Lower Extremity Movement with the Microsoft Kinect